The loom goes straight, so the laser is light, so I think it will be difficult to refract.

 On Earth, reflecting using a mirror would be the most realistic.

-Same Tag Do I have to set the date for a month when I shave my laser?
+Same Tag Do I have to shave in advance when I shave my laser?

-Same Tag How much does it hurt to get a laser hair removal on your armpit?
+Same Tag How much does it cost to have a laser hair removal at the dermatologist?

 © 2013-2025 LifeQnA.
 All rights reserved.